-Between 10 and 20 percent of women of childbearing age in the United States suffer from endometriosis.
-This common but poorly understood disease does not discriminate among ethnic and socioeconomic backgrounds, and depending on the severity of women’s symptoms, can negatively impact women’s lives.
+In the United States, more than 11% of women between the ages of 15 and 44 suffer from endometriosis, according to the U.S. Department of Health & Human Services's Office on Women's Health.
+This common but poorly understood disease does not discriminate among ethnic and socioeconomic backgrounds, and depending on the severity of women’s symptoms, it can negatively impact women’s lives.

 What is endometriosis?